xuminic/woodshed/README.md

     .
     ├── 01_foundation           # the split design and details of the foundation and floor.
     ├── 02_frames               # the split design and details of the structural frames.
-    ├── elevation_front.dxf     # the full design of the elevation in the front view.
+    ├── elevation_front.dxf     # the all in one CAD of the elevation in the front view.
-    ├── elevation_side.dxf      # the full design of the elevation in the side view.
+    ├── elevation_side.dxf      # the all in one CAD of the elevation in the side view.
-    ├── plan.dxf                # the full design of the plan view.
+    ├── plan.dxf                # the all in one CAD of the plan view.
     ├── supply.ods              # the pretty rough BOM breakdown, don't rely on its price list.
     ├── images
     ├── LICENSE